yousefelassal/quote-cron/README.md

 > One who is too insistent on his own views, finds few to agree with him.

 > In seed time learn, in harvest teach, in winter enjoy.

+> All of our technology is completely unnecessary to a happy life.